 As well as seeing if there is any support available to carers through your employment, you could explore the support available outside of your employment.

-This could include getting a carer's assessment to see if there is any support the Trust can offer to help you juggle work and care - see page 13.
+This could include getting a carer's assessment to see if there is any support the local trust can offer to help you combine work and care - see page 12.

-This could also include speaking to others who know what you are going through.
+This could also involve speaking to others who know what you are going through.